drbjmiller/Truth-of-Christianity/README.md

 # Truth-of-Christianity
-This folder contains several documents that will assist learning about the evidence for Christianity.
+This folder contains documents that will assist learning about the evidence for Christianity.